 🔴 Dare Challenges for Adults

-- Call a family member and tell them you have something important to say — then say "I just wanted to say I love you" and hang up
+- Call a family member and say "I just wanted to say I love you" then hang up

 - Let someone in the group text anyone in your phone whatever they want